ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 If you have a favorite IoC container we don't support, let us know, or, better yet, contribute an implementation.

+##Setting up a Windows Azure Service Bus

+You may find step be step instructions [here](https://github.com/ProjectExtensions/ProjectExtensions.Azure.ServiceBus/wiki/Setting-Up-Windows-Azure-Service-Bus) on how to create the namespace needed to send messages.

 ##Getting started

 1. Create a console application